chaidhat/compiler/README.md

 1. how compilers work
 2. how to write assembly (for an x86_64 Intel architecture)
 3. modifying the C programming language
+4. (teach myself how to use Vim)

 it's a fun challenge.\
 \
 I aim to develop a ultra-simple, easy to read, inefficient compiler which compiles my variant of C (called Minimalistic-C or Min-C) into x86_64 assembly as a *.o* file.
 No optimisations, as little confusion as possible (I hope) so that other people can look at the source code and understand what on earth is going on.

 ## Install
 Mac & Windows are OK, tested on Mac\